MVR46/AirBnBeautiful/DEPLOYMENT_GUIDE.md

 > **Important:** The backend includes a `nixpacks.toml` file that installs system dependencies required for OpenCV and YOLO (libGL, libGLib, etc.).
 Railway will automatically detect and use this configuration.

+> **✨ NEW: Automatic Data Preparation** - The backend now automatically downloads and prepares the Airbnb dataset on first deployment!
+No manual data setup required.
+See details below.

 1. **Go to [railway.app](https://railway.app)** and sign in with GitHub

 2. **Click "New Project"** → **"Deploy from GitHub repo"**